lawrennd/old_talks/_ml/includes/not-useful-model.md

 pgm.render().figure.savefig("\diagramsDir/ml/y-only-graph.svg", transparent=True)}

 \figure{\includediagram{\diagramsDir/ml/y-only-graph}{30%}}{The most general graphical model.
-It makes no assumptions about conditional probability relationships between variables in the vector $\dataVector$.}{y-only-graph}
+It makes no assumptions about conditional probability relationships between variables in the vector $\dataVector$.
+It represents the unconstrained probability distribution $p(\dataVector)$.}{y-only-graph}

-\notes{A model that's not wrong, just not useful.
-I like graphical representations of probabilistic models and this is my favourite graph.
+\notes{Figure \ref{y-only-graph} gives a graphical representation of a model that's not wrong, just not useful.
+I like graphical representations of probabilistic models and this is my favorite graph.
 It is the simplest graph but also the most general model.
 It says that all the data in our vector $\dataVector$ is governed by an unspecified probability disribution $p(\dataVector)$.

 Graphical models normally
 express the conditional independence relationships in the data, with